faker-ruby/faker/README.md

 Faker::Config.locale = :es
 ```

-Note: This customization is not thread-safe.
+Note: Overriding the default locale might not be thread-safe.
 See [Locale setting can be ignored #2563](https://github.com/faker-ruby/faker/issues/2563) for more details.

 If your locale doesn't already exist, create it in the `lib/locales` directory
 and you can then override or add elements to suit your needs.
 See more about how to